Mark Graban is an internationally-recognized expert in the field of “Lean Healthcare,” as a consultant, author, keynote speaker, and blogger.

 It also means a Lean lab can do much more volume of work without adding staff.
 The key thing to remember is that working in a Lean lab is easier, not harder.
 People are less stressed when they’ve had a chance to redesign their workflows – flow improves, quality improvements, and the quality of work life improves.
 It’s very powerful to see … and we need more of it throughout healthcare.

 Let us help you simplify and streamline your laboratory processes.
-Contact us today.
+Request a demo.